tgardnerh/IO_Projects/PITCHME.md

 ## Motivation I
 * Often, contracts are de-facto unenforceable due to high legal costs
-* Yet, contracts like this are ubiquitious (you have one with UC Davis)
+* Yet, contracts like this are ubiquitous (you have one with UC Davis)
 * A more through literature review would (hopefully) show that these contracts are under-therorized

 ---